Lightstreamer/Lightstreamer-example-StockList-client-blackberry/README.md

 ## Build

-To build your own version of the demo, instead of using the one provided in the deploy.zip file from the Install section above[Live Demo](https://github.com/Weswit/Lightstreamer-example-StockList-client-blackberry#live-demo) section above consider that this example is comprised of the following folders:
+To build your own version of the demo, instead of using the one provided in the [Live Demo](https://github.com/Weswit/Lightstreamer-example-StockList-client-blackberry#live-demo) section above, consider that this example is comprised of the following folders:
 * `/src`<br>
   Contains the sources to build the java application.